MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Introduction

-Subsequent works explore \emph{sharing} low-rank adapters across layers, which can further reduce the total number of trainable parameters required for fine-tuning \cite{kopiczko2023vera, koohpayegani2023nola}; and \emph{compressing} adapters with \textit{tensor decompositions}: LoreTTA \cite{yang2024loretta} replaces LoRA's $\mathbf{A}$, $\mathbf{B}$ by a tensor-train (TT) \cite{oseledets2011tensor}, while TT-LoRA \cite{anjum2024tensor} factors each trainable matrix into a TT.
-QuanTA \cite{chen2024quanta} and Quantum-PEFT \cite{koike2025quantum} decompose each linear layer adapter into tensor networks taking the shapes of quantum circuits.
+Methods compressing per layer adapters via tensor decompositions include LoRETTA \cite{yang2024loretta}, which at each layer replaces LoRA’s trainable matrices with a tensor train (TT) decomposition; TT-LoRA \cite{anjum2024tensor}, which similarly first folds each trainable matrix into a tensor and then factors them into TT decomposition.
+QuanTA \cite{chen2024quanta} and Quantum-PEFT \cite{koike2025quantum} further decompose adapters into tensor networks shaped as quantum circuits.

-A promising avenue is to exploit both shared adapters \textit{and} tensor decompositions, which can a priori lead to higher compression rates compared to per-layer tensor decompositions, at higher expressibility compared to shared low-rank matrices.
-In \cite{jie2023fact}, the authors use 3D TT and Tucker decompositions to capture parameter sharing across layers in the context of vision transformers.
+A promising avenue is to exploit \emph{both} shared adapters and tensor decompositions, which can a priori lead to higher compression rates compared to per-layer tensor decompositions, at higher expressibility compared to shared low-rank matrices.
+In FacT \cite{jie2023fact}, the authors use 3D TT and Tucker decompositions to capture parameter sharing across layers in the context of vision transformers.
 This idea is extended in the context of LLMs in LoTR \cite{bershatsky2024lotr}.
-Finally, \cite{hounie2024lorta} decomposes the various linear layers in a transformer using a canonical polyadic decomposition (CPD).
+Finally, LoRTA \cite{hounie2024lorta} decomposes the various linear layers in a transformer using a CP-decomposition.
+CP decompositions for higher order tensors generally have unique decompositions \cite{kolda2009tensor}, and thus finding the right decomposition may seem to be harder during fine-tuning.
+Given the plethora of work on matrix and tensor decomposition based adapters we ask,

-In this work we present MetaTT, a single \textit{global} parameter sharing adapter based on the TT decomposition, capable of capturing parameter sharing across layers and projection matrices in a transformer architecture, and potentially across heads and tasks.
-The TT architecture proposed here balances expressibility by introducing low-rank matrices of size $r\times r$ along each dimension (as opposed to diagonal matrices as is the case of CPDs) with compressibility (the TT does not suffer from the curse of dimensionality, in contrast to Tucker decomposition).
-Furthermore, TTs are equipped with powerful optimization routines that exploit the TT structure which we also explore in this work.